Experiences & Amenities

 If horseback riding appeals to you, the Suwannee River Basin offers lots of opportunities to enjoy scenic trails.
 Proof of a negative Coggins test is required.

 - Big Shoals State Park offers more than 30 miles of wooded trails for hiking, biking, horseback riding and wildlife viewing.
 The Woodpecker Trail, a 4-mile-long multipurpose paved trail, connects the Little Shoals and Big Shoals entrances to the park.

 - Stephen Foster Folk Culture Center State Park features a 4-mile-long multi-use trail available for horseback riding.

 - Boarding stables, horse camping and guided trail rides are available at Spirit of the Suwannee Music Park north of Live Oak.
 The private park also offers concerts, campgrounds and cabins, a restaurant, gift shop and general store.

 - Horseback riding is available at Twin Rivers State Forest with 14,000 acres for recreation along the Suwannee River Wilderness Trail.

 - The Suwannee Springs and Twin Rivers recreation hubs offer horseback riding on lands managed by the Suwannee River Water Management District.

-- The North Entrance of Lafayette Blue Springs State Park has extensive, shared use service roads which meander through a heavily forested area along the Suwannee River.
-Many people choose to park and unload their trailer near the ranger station and ride back along the well packed dirt trail.
+- The north entrance of Lafayette Blue Springs State Park has extensive shared-use service roads that meander through a heavily forested area along the Suwannee River.
+Many people choose to park and unload their trailer near the ranger station then ride back along the well-packed dirt trail.